Crescent-Ao/MPANet/README.md

+# This is no final version.I will commit all the changes after I finished my experiment.
+If you need it, please open issue so that I can give you the newest code.
+Thanks
 ## MPANet:Multi-Patch Attention for Infrared Target Detection
 Hello,every one.This is MPAnet offical implementation.In this repo ,I will integrate nearly all metric to this model.Because it is my first one to update a complete repo.
 It exists some errors in this repo.If you have